delegate365/PowerShell/README.md

 Execute ***Get-Command -Module Delegate365*** to see a list of available commands in this module, or ***Get-Help command-name*** for information about a specific command.
 Add -Examples as ***Get-Help command-name -examples*** for samples how to use a specific command.
 All Delegate365 commands have a **"D"**-character (or the word Delegate365) included after the method to be not confusable with other PowerShell commands, e.g. [Get-DUser](Get-DUser.md) for **Get-D**elegate365**User**.
 [Disconnect-Delegate365](Disconnect-Delegate365.md) closes the connection.

 ## Basic usage

+To get more information how to use the Delegate365 PowerShell, see the article [Delegate365 PowerShell](https://blog.atwork.at/post/Delegate365-PowerShell) in our blog.

 ```powershell
 # Ensure that the module is loaded